 - We can provide you with advice and information to help you decide on your best long term options to resolve your debt problems i.e. Debt relief Orders, Bankruptcy and help you make the applications.

 If you would like Debt Advice from us then contact us on: 0115 915 1355 where we will have an initial discussion with you and then if necessary make an appointment for a longer meeting with an advisor.

-We have also produced some debt information and useful links that you may find useful prior to seeking advice, if you decide to manage your debt issues yourself or to improve your situation before you seek advice.
+We have also produced some debt information and useful links that you may find useful prior to seeking advice or if you decide to manage your debt issues yourself, if you decide to manage your debt issues yourself.
 Some of the information links provided are external to the Nottingham City Welfare Rights service so any advice contained is the responsibility of the website owners and their organisations.

 We realise that setting and keeping to a budget is difficult especially when you are on a low income or your income changes due to issues beyond your control such as changes to your benefits or unexpected illness.